 While the Larch Valley trail is one of the best hikes in Banff during any month it is accessible, the Larch Valley trail (literally) shines in late September, when the needles on the larch trees turn a beautiful gold color.

 One of the largest larch forests in Banff National Park, a walk through Larch Valley in peak larch season is an experience you will not soon forget.
-Larch hikes are incredibly popular in Banff in fall, and it’s easy to see why the Larch Valley trail is widely considered one of the best larch hikes in Banff National Park.
+Larch hikes are incredibly popular in Banff in fall, and it’s easy to see why the Larch Valley trail is widely considered one of the best larch hikes in Alberta.

 The official Larch Valley trail ends when you reach the beautiful Minnestimma Lakes at the beginning of the alpine zone on Mount Temple, but there is an excellent add-on hike to continue the adventure.
 The Sentinel Pass trail is a short, steep zig-zag up to a mountain pass in-between Pinnacle Mountain and Mount Temple.